Bricktech2000/Notes/notes/ionic-compound.md

 # Ionic Compound

-> In chemistry, an ionic compound is a chemical compound composed of ions held together by electrostatic forces termed ionic bonding.
+> In chemistry, an ionic compound is a chemical compound composed of ions held together by electrostatic [[force]]s termed ionic bonding.
 The compound is neutral overall, but consists of positively charged ions called cations and negatively charged ions called anions. &mdash; Wikipedia

 ## caveat